Honoré IV, Prince of Monaco

 The Hôtel de Matignon, the Grimaldis’ Paris residence, now the official residence of the Prime Minister of France; Credit – By ScareCriterion12 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=62918157

 Honoré IV and his brother Joseph grew up mostly in France, living in homes inherited from their paternal grandfather Jacques III Goyon de Matignon, Count of Thorigny: a Paris mansion, the Hôtel de Matignon, now the official residence of the Prime Minister of France, and the Château des Matignon (link in French) in Torigni-sur-Vire in Normandy, France.
-In 1641, during the reign of Honoré II, Monaco had become a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
+In 1641, during the reign of Honoré II, Monaco became a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
 Many successive Princes of Monaco and their families spent most of their lives in France and intermarried with French and Italian noble families.

 Louise d’Aumont, Duchess of Mazarin; Credit – Wikipedia